mike-sierra/deotp/05_manipulate.md

     - _pipe_

-1. Copy the file, then try to sort it and put the results back in the
+1. Copy the file, then try to sort it and put the results back into the same file:
-    file:

         $ cp file.txt fail.txt
         $ sort fail.txt > fail.txt